MrBlueBird2/mrbluebird2.github.io/README.md

+# mrblubebird2.github.io
-This is my portfolio created using HTML, CSS, and Bootstrap.
+This is my portfolio created using only Bootstrap.

-Also visit my website https://mrbluebird2.github.io
+# Is this responsive??
+Yes, this is a responsive portfolio.